Mammites: Distribution

 Fossils of species within this genus have been found in the Late Cretaceous formations of Angola, Brazil, Cameroon, Colombia (La Frontera, Boyacá, Cundinamarca and Huila) and San Rafael Formations, Egypt, France, India, Madagascar, Mexico, Nigeria, Peru, Romania, Tunisia, United States and Venezuela.

+Palaeoecology

+Bite traces on a Turonian-aged specimen of M. nodosoides from Czechia indicate that the individual experienced a fatal predatory attack by a mosasauroid.